 Tropical Africa

 The heads have this remarkable characteristic of bringing an individualization of the details within a general shape which is invariant : the forehead is broad and curved, the lips are tight, the chin is minimized, the neck is a cylinder.
-The artists also executed a superb polishing on their geometrically perfect curves.

-For the family that kept the wooden head, the deceased was identifiable both by the facial features and by an attribute.
+For the family that kept the head, the deceased was identifiable both by the facial features and by an attribute.
 However it is impossible for a modern observer to state whether a head is male or female, despite the diversity of hairstyles.

 At the beginning of the 20th century, when several of these Fang heads, identified as têtes Pahouines at that time, could be described and exhibited together, it was indeed the simultaneous observation of their similarities and of their differences that forever changed the modern European art.
 As early as 1906, Vlaminck, Derain, Braque and Matisse shared the new craze for African art, soon followed by Picasso.

 The heads have this remarkable characteristic of bringing an individualization of the details within a general shape which is invariant : the forehead is broad and curved, the lips are tight, the chin is minimized, the neck is a cylinder.
-The artists also executed a superb polishing on their geometrically perfect curves.

-For the family that kept the wooden head, the deceased was identifiable both by the facial features and by an attribute.
+For the family that kept the head, the deceased was identifiable both by the facial features and by an attribute.
 However it is impossible for a modern observer to state whether a head is male or female, despite the diversity of hairstyles.

 At the beginning of the 20th century, when several of these Fang heads, identified as têtes Pahouines at that time, could be described and exhibited together, it was indeed the simultaneous observation of their similarities and of their differences that forever changed the modern European art.
 As early as 1906, Vlaminck, Derain, Braque and Matisse shared the new craze for African art, soon followed by Picasso.